GameAutomators/eBook-Source/Examples/3d_bowling.md

-# 3D  Bowling
+## 3D  Bowling

-##### Game Description
+### Game Description

-This is a very popular 3D bowling game on the Google play store.
-This game has good graphics and rendering which makes it look good.
-The task of this game is to knock out as many balls as possible in a throw.
+In this game, the task of this player is to knock out as many balls as possible in a throw.
 You can throw the ball by swiping across the screen.

 **Playstore Link:** [3D Bowling](https://play.google.com/store/apps/details?id=com.threed.bowling&hl=en)

 ![playstore image](/Images/3dbowlingps.png)
 ![game](/Images/3dbowlingim.png)

 **Difficulty Level:** Easy

-##### Overview
+### Overview

-The system’s perfect move is identified by using Image processing, the further move is calculated by the algorithm and is marked in the concerned box using ADB Tool.
-This continues as the algorithm tries to win the game in the best way possible
+The system's optimal move is identified by just trial and error.
+It's observed that a swipe across the center of the screen is the best way to drop many pins.

-##### Requirements
+### Requirements

 Computer with MATLAB, ADB Tool and required drivers set up.
-An Android Device with the ‘3D Bowling’ game installed on it.
+An Android Device with the '3D Bowling' game installed on it.
 (Turn on the Developer options for better visualization) USB data transfer cable

-##### Block Diagram
+### Block Diagram
 ![image](/Images/BlockDiagram.png)

-##### Tutorial
+### Tutorial

-**Step 1: Using ADB Tool to capture screenshot**
+**Step 1: Swipe across the screen**

+**Step 2: Wait**

 The following command instantaneously takes the screenshot of the connected device and stores it in the SD card following the specified path.